shiva123-coder/one-stop-solution/README.md

 #### Content Requirements

 The content of the site should include a header and image, as well as a navigation menu.
 A search bar should allow users to search for services types.
 For each service, an image should be included, as well as its type or category and a short description of the service.
-An input field for users will allow them to add different services, and they are also able to provide their availability, which will be compiled as a list or options alongside other service categories.
+An input field for users will allow them to add different services.

 ### Structure